omninonsense/semaphore/README.md

 It respects return values of the function being passed in.
 If there was an exception _after_ the lock was acquired, the promise will reject with the failure inside the promise.

-Has same semantics as `Promise.prototype.acquire` if the seamphore was aborted.
+Has same semantics as `Semaphore.prototype.acquire` if the seamphore was aborted.

 **Example**